 He came, he tapped me with the iron point of his stick, then he lifted my coattails with it and put them in order upon me.
 He plunged the point of his stick into my bushy hair and let it lie there for a long time, forgetting me no doubt while he wildly gazed around him.
 But then… he jumped with both feet on the middle of my body.
 I shuddered with wild pain, not knowing what was happening.
 Who was it?
 A child?
 A dream?
 A wayfarer?
 A suicide?
 A tempter?
 A destroyer?
 And I turned around so as to see him.
 A bridge to turn around!
 I had not yet turned quite around when I already began to fall, I fell and in a moment I was torn and transpierced by the sharp rocks which had always gazed up at me so peacefully from the rushing water.

-I hope these extensive quotations will make convince you to read the book.
+I hope these extensive quotations will convince you to read the book.
 Best wishes!

 Gabriel François